SaikiranBSK10/Fastapi-Prometheus-Basic-Auth/README.md

 # Fastapi-Prometheus-Basic-Auth
-Monitoring FastAPI application with Prometheus and implemented basic authentication for the Prometheus UI
+Monitoring FastAPI application with Prometheus and implemented basic authentication for the Prometheus UI and Alertmanager UI.
 ## Prometheus Setup ##
 Prometheus was used to monitor this application and Alertmanager to send email notifications when the application is down.